Brandon Manumaleuna: Regular season

+Playoffs

 Personal

 Manumaleuna means "bird-of-paradise".
-Manumaleuna’s off-the-field interests include playing basketball and spending time with his family.
+Manumaleuna's off-the-field interests include playing basketball and spending time with his family.
 He is a second-generation NFL player.
 His father, Frank Manumaleuga, played linebacker for the Kansas City Chiefs from 1979 - 1981.
 Frank played at UCLA in the early 1970s.
-Brandon showed early signs of following in his father’s footsteps.
-At the age of 11, he won the NFL’s Punt, Pass, and Kick Competition.
+Brandon showed early signs of following in his father's footsteps.
+At the age of 11, he won the NFL's Punt, Pass, and Kick Competition.

 Manumaleuna is a member of the Church of Jesus Christ of Latter-day Saints.